Sultanc/mma-discord-bot/README.md

 1- [Node.js](https://nodejs.org/en/) required for running the bot .

+2- npm i puppeteer

+3- npm install discord.js

-2- copy your bot token in the config.js file you can change the bot command prefix in the same file aswell .
+4- copy your bot token in the config.js file you can change the bot command prefix in the same file aswell .

 it takes the bot from 14s to 24s to pull the screenshot please don't spam it